www-splitcells-net/net.splitcells.network/projects/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/source-types.md

 In other words, it is easier to convert a generic tree structure file format to CommonMark, than the other way around.

-Limit the usage of CommonMark features as much as possible.
+Limit the usage of CommonMark features as much as possible for complex documents.

-[CommonMark](https://spec.commonmark.org/0.29) is used for simple flowing text or documents describing tasks and their progress.
+For documents only containing images, flowing text or nested lists CommonMark is suitable format, because of its simplicity and portability.

 All inlined artifacts of the flowing text should be integrated via links.
 Inline LaTex that is compatible to MathJax is used for mathematics formulas and is the only exception to this rule.